 - A roll or two of duct or electrical tape

 - A cleared handgun with the safety on (Beginners, it’s recommended that you pick a weapon you don’t mind marking / scuffing up or even damaging if you make a mistake)

-Finished with your stippling?
-Great!
-Set your gun aside and let it cool for a bit.
+Once finished, set your gun aside and let it cool for a bit.
 Once the gun is cool enough to safely handle, break out your sandpaper and smooth out any rough edges – use the two-twenty grit first for the broad strokes stuff, then the four-hundred grit for delicate, refined work.
 Once all your rough edges are smoothed out and you can use and carry your weapon without any snags or discomfort, you can pat yourself on the back, because you’ve officially stippled your very first handgun grip!

 As you can see, this is a seriously simple gunsmithing project that you can master quite quickly.
 It is a helpful option for many grip issues, and resolves the way you hold and draw your weapon without having to invest in help from a professional gunsmith.